 You’re in Q.A.
 You politely introduce yourself and mention this bit of information.
 Before you know it, the woman is asking for your personal business card.

 What you should do: See everywhere you go as an opportunity to network.
 Let me illustrate.
 Many years ago, my cousin Johnny attended a family gathering, at which he explained his situation and the type of work he was looking for.
 I considered this incredibly tacky.

-But five years later there was an IT opening at the software company for which I worked.
+Jump to five years later when there was an IT opening at the software company for which I worked.
 I remembered what Johnny said the day of the party and recommended him to our CFO.
 He was hired for the position.

 I remember running into a job seeker who attended a networking event we sponsored.
 I asked him if he found the event useful.
 His response was that he didn’t get anything out of it.
 No one from his industry was there.

 What you should do: Do not expect great things the first or second time you attend an event.
 Be patient.
 Also, learn how to tell people in an understandable way what you do and how you can help employers.
 This will help you find leads or obtain great advice sooner rather than later.